GoranKukic/react-weather-app/README.md

 # Weather App

 This is web application for weather conditions.
-It is created with React and basic usage of API.
+As API is used openweathermap.org.
+Weather icons are dynamicaly pulled also from openweathermap.org.
-Styling is done with SCSS.
+Aplcation is written in React, and styled with SCSS.
 ## The brief

 This app can: